trevhub/guides/CheapUPS.md

 ## **Installing the Cyberpower software on your node:** ##

-My options were **[Cyberpowers PowerPanel](https://www.cyberpowersystems.com/product/software/power-panel-personal/powerpanel-for-linux/)** to configure and monitor my UPS or **[Network UPS Tools](https://networkupstools.org/)**.
+My options were **[Cyberpowers PowerPanel® Personal](https://www.cyberpowersystems.com/product/software/power-panel-personal/powerpanel-for-linux/)** to configure and monitor my UPS or **[Network UPS Tools](https://networkupstools.org/)**.
 NUT is a free and open source UPS program licensed under the terms of GNU Public License (GPL).
 NUT works with 170 different manufacturers, and several thousands of models.
 I went with PowerPanel.

 ### *Security Note: You are about to install software on your staking machine, always proceed with caution and verify URLs.* ###